sradc/sradc.github.io/_posts/2021-04-29-fourier-nets.md

 Let's now calculate the amplitude and phase of the sinusoids, and use these to reconstruct the signal.
-This time the gradient of the weights with w.r.t. the loss has to go through nonlinearities (which, fortunately, are differentiable).
+This time the gradient of the weights with w.r.t. the loss has to go through nonlinearities (which, fortunately, are differentiable), because we haven't simplified the system into its linear form.

 ```python
 W_learned = tf.Variable(np.random.random([signal_length, 2 * signal_length]) - 0.5)